 TIMING

-The Owner Phase is skipped entirely during the first round of the game for all players.
+The Owner Phase is skipped entirely during the first player's turn of the game.

 FIELD